ARCOs

 The role of the ARCO

-The ARCO plays an important role in assisting and working collaboratively with the principal to implement three major aspects of the Anti-Racism Policy:
+The ARCO plays an important role in assisting and working collaboratively with the principal to implement major aspects of the Anti-Racism Policy:

-provide advice on incorporating whole school anti-racism education strategies in school planning.
+provide advice on incorporating whole school anti-racism education strategies in school planning

-facilitate professional learning to build awareness of the impact of racism on social cohesion, student learning and wellbeing.
+facilitate professional learning to build awareness of the impact of racism on social cohesion, student learning and wellbeing

 assist teachers to access resources which build awareness and understanding of the impacts of racism